 Using Microsoft Excel as according to the instructions in the previous pages, enter data from all the wells into a spreadsheet, and have Excel calculate averages and corrected averages.
 Construct a graph that visually portrays your data by plotting corrected average absorbance (y-axis) as a function of time (x-axis).
-Your graph should include five lines, one for the averaged data from wells A1-3 on the 96 well plate, one with averaged data from B1-3, etc. Was there activity in wells A1 - D3?
-Was there enzyme activity in wells E1 - E3?
-Was activity the same in wells E1, E2, and E3?
+Your graph should include five lines on one graph, one line for the averaged data from wells AI-3 on the 96 well plate, one with averaged data from BI-3, etc. Was there activity in wells AI - D3?
+Was there enzyme activity in wells EI - E3?
+Was activity the same in wells EI, E2, and E3?

 Was activity linear for three minutes?
 If so, the slope of the best fit line tells you the rate of reaction.
 If not, explain your observations.
 The initial rate of a reaction may be determined from the slope of the line joining each successive point.